middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/academics/summer-study.md

 iii.
 Changes in course registration may be made only during the first three days on which the class meets during the Summer Study period.
 Due to time constraints during Summer Study, late adds are automatically charged a late fee of $50.

 iv.
-A student who misses the first class meeting of a Summer Study course must be <span class="fineprint"></span>excused by the faculty member or it will be assumed that the student has dropped the course.
+A student who misses the first class meeting of a Summer Study course must be excused by the faculty member or it will be assumed that the student has dropped the course.

 _rev.
 6/24/21_